Applications of the affine structures on the Teichm\"uller spaces: Applications

 \section{Applications}

-This section contains several applications of the results reviewed in the previous sections, we only briefly state the results in this section.
+This section contains several applications of the results reviewed in the previous sections.
 In Section \ref{surjectivity} we prove a general result for the extended period map to be a biholomorphic map from $\mathcal{T}^H$, the Hodge metric completion of the Torelli space $\mathcal{T}'$ of Calabi--Yau manifolds to the corresponding period domain; and apply this result to the cases of K$3$ surfaces and cubic fourfolds.
 Such surjectivity results of the period maps may be obtained for the case of polarized and marked hyperk\"ahler manifolds with weight 2 primitive cohomology, as well as certain refined period maps on cubic threefolds.
 In Section \ref{globalSection} we construct explicit holomorphic sections of the Hodge bundles on $\mathcal{T}^H$, which trivialize those Hodge bundles.
 In particular, for Calabi--Yau manifolds, a global holomorphic section of holomorphic $(n, 0)$-classes on $\mathcal{T}^H$ is constructed, which coincides with explicit local Taylor expansion in the affine coordinates at any base point $p$ in $\mathcal{T}^H$.
 Finally in Section \ref{split} we prove a global splitting property for the Hodge bundles, as well as a theorem asserting that a compact polarized and marked Calabi--Yau manifold with complex structure $J$ can not be deformation equivalent to a polarized and marked Calabi--Yau manifolds with conjugate complex structure $-J$.
+We remark that the same results in Sections 4.2 and 4.3 also hold on the Teichm\"uller space with the same proofs.